OCA/web/web_dashboard_tile/README.rst

 Configuration
 =============

+First, ensure you are member of the group "Overview Manager".

-First, you have to create tile categories.
+Then, you have to create tile categories.

 * Go to "Dashboards > Configuration > Overview Settings > Dashboard Categories"